Domain Name System¶

 DNS on Day 1

-When you setup your first customer or provider interconnect, you should try wherever possible to setup DNS.
-This means at any point in the future, if you deploy a new server, scale up/down, migrate towards or away, there will be little to no disruption to customer service.
+This means at any point in the future, if you deploy a new server, scale up / down, migrate toward or away, there will be little to no disruption to customer service.

 Set up DNS to load balance multiple Session Initiation Protocol (SIP) servers without a load-balancer.